Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: Introduction

 along with the isospin relation

-where the superscript $(0)$ will denote to the SU(3) symmetric values hereafter.
+where the superscript $(0)$ will denote the SU(3) symmetric values hereafter.
 Soon after the discovery of relations (\ref{eq:cg}), experimental analyses found discrepancies by a few standard deviations from the SU(3) values.
 Since then, a number of methods have been used in order to improve the numerical predictions of Coleman and Glashow by including SU(3) breaking effects.
-Among these methods, heavy baryon chiral perturbation theory \cite{jm255,jm259} and the $1/N_c$ expansion of QCD \cite{djm94,djm95}, where $N_c$ is the number of colors, have been two schemes to understand the low-energy consequences of hadrons.
+Among these methods, heavy baryon chiral perturbation theory \cite{jm255,jm259} and the $1/N_c$ expansion of QCD \cite{djm94,djm95}, where $N_c$ is the number of colors, are two schemes to understand the low-energy consequences of hadrons.

-As a matter of fact, the combined use of chiral perturbation theory and the $1/N_c$ expansion is another calculational scheme which constrains the low-energy interactions of baryons with with the meson nonet\footnote{In the large-$N_c$ limit the $\eta^\prime$ meson is related to the usual octet mesons $\pi$, $K$ and $\eta$.} in a more effective way than each method alone \cite{jen96}.
+Furthermore, the combined use of chiral perturbation theory and the $1/N_c$ expansion is another calculational scheme which constrains the low-energy interactions of baryons with the meson nonet in a more effective way than each method alone \cite{jen96}.
 Let us recall that in the chiral limit $m_q\to 0$ and mesons become massless Goldstone boson states; as a result, there is an expansion in powers of $m_q/\Lambda_\chi$, where $\Lambda_\chi\sim 1$ GeV is the scale of chiral symmetry breaking.
-On the other hand, in the large-$N_c$ limit, decuplet and octet baryons become degenerate, namely $\Delta\equiv M_T-M_B \propto 1/N_c \to 0$, where $M_T$ and $M_B$ denote the SU(3) invariant masses of the decuplet and octet baryon multiplets, respectively.
+On the other hand, in the large-$N_c$ limit, decuplet and octet baryons become degenerate, namely, $\Delta\equiv M_T-M_B \propto 1/N_c \to 0$, where $M_T$ and $M_B$ denote the SU(3) invariant masses of the decuplet and octet baryon multiplets, respectively.
 It turns out that decuplet and octet baryon states constitute a single irreducible representation of the contracted spin-flavor symmetry of baryons in large-$N_c$ QCD \cite{djm94,djm95}.
 Corrections about the large-$N_c$ limit then appear in powers of $1/N_c$.
-All in all, the combined expansion in $m_q/\Lambda_\chi$ and $1/N_c$ requires to consider the double limit $m_q\to 0$ and $N_c\to \infty$.
+All in all, the combined expansion in $m_q/\Lambda_\chi$ and $1/N_c$ requires us to consider the double limit $m_q\to 0$ and $N_c\to \infty$.